 PAYG instalments require you to pay incremental amounts towards your expected end of year income tax liability.
 To make sure your income tax assessment takes into account the instalments you've paid through the year, you need to finalise your PAYG instalments before you lodge your income tax return.

-Generally, you can choose between two options for calculating and paying your PAYG instalments, which will apply for the remainder of the income year:
+Generally, you can choose between two options to pay your PAYG instalments, which will apply for the remainder of the income year:

 A pre-determined amount calculated by the ATO.